sagemath/trac_to_gh/Issue 4640.md

 # Issue 4640: Do not dot out the number of pickles in the pickle jar doctest in sage/structure/sage_object.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4640

 Original creator: mabshoff